 The best duck egg blue Farrow & Ball paint; perfect for country kitchens

 A delicate duck egg shade, Dix Blue sits somewhere between blue and green.
-A great option for injecting any room with a dash of summery, light-hearted colour, it has a touch of black pigment that creates a slightly aged and relaxed vintage feel, making it perfect for use on upcycled furniture, panelling and woodwork - heck out our guide to how to paint furniture for tips - as well as kitchen walls and cabinets.
-Pair it with a neutral shade, such as Pointing, for an understated effect, as shown here.
+A great option for injecting any room with a dash of summery, light-hearted colour, it has a touch of black pigment that creates a slightly aged and relaxed vintage feel, making it perfect for use on upcycled furniture, panelling and woodwork - check out our guide to how to paint furniture for tips - as well as kitchen walls and cabinets.
+Pair it with a neutral shade, such as Pointing (opens in new tab), for an understated effect, as shown above.

 9. Farrow & Ball Light Blue